Limits and possibilities of refractive index in atomic systems: Manipulating refraction using wave mixing

-So far, the atomic and field properties seen in Sections \ref{2L section} and \ref{3L section} have not been useful in enhancing the index, except for the density, which has the practical limitations noted above.
+In this section, wave mixing is considered in the context of enhancing the index.
+In the simplest case, wave mixing occurs with four levels, so we move to the system shown in \fig{4LA}.
+So far, the atomic and field properties seen in Section \ref{limits section} have not been useful in enhancing the index, except for the density, which has the practical limitations noted above.
 Field frequencies have appeared in detuning parameters, which cannot significantly enhance the index, but the frequencies may be more directly utilized.
-In order to introduce direct frequency dependence, we consider the four-level system shown in \fig{4LA}.
-The addition of a fourth level allows for four-wave mixing with frequency dependence.
+We show how direct frequency dependence is introduced with wave mixing, and calculate the index experienced by the probe field $\mathbf{E_1}$ as it depends on the frequency of another field $\mathbf{E_2}$.